Ahmedouu/autoAPI/README.md

 # A demo

-An API that calls itself.
+An API that calls itself, hashes some files you give to it as well.

 # 1) Set Up:

+npm install
-npm install first of all, then run node server.js
+node server.js

 # Testing